When Can the Police Pull You Over?

 There are numerous instances where law enforcement will pull over a vehicle and they do not have reasonable suspicion.
 An aggressive, skilled criminal defense attorney may be able to have any evidence found in the illegal traffic stop suppressed in court.
 If that evidence is the only evidence prosecutors have for the criminal charge, your case may be dismissed.
 Even if your case is not dismissed, the right attorney can help get the charges reduced – and possibly go from a felony to a misdemeanor.

-If you were pulled over and you feel the officer did not have a reasonable suspicion to do so, contact The Law Office of Timothy Armstrong, P.A. now to schedule a case evaluation.
+If you were pulled over and you feel the officer did not have a reasonable suspicion to do so, contact The Armstrong Law Group, P.A. now to schedule a case evaluation.
 We will conduct a thorough investigation to help determine the officer’s reasoning behind your traffic stop and we will aggressively protect your rights.
 Contact our law office online or call 904-356-8618 to schedule a consultation appointment.